Scuba diving… in Japan?

 It’s not often you get to see star-shaped sand but this is one of Yoronto’s most famous features.
 The sand is actually pieces of coral that wash up from the surrounding reefs and look very much like stars.

-That's just on the beaches, but underwater another spectacular world waits to be visited.
-The most popular dive sites are between 8 and 15m.
+That’s just on the beaches.
+Underwater, another spectacular world waits to be visited.
+The most popular dive sites are between 25 and 50 feet (8-15m).
 With excellent visibility, they are home to clownfish, crabs, nudibranchs and colorful shrimps.

 Take a dive torch with you if you want to meet them up close where they hide under the rocks.